VictuarVi/Template-Tesi-UniMi/README.md

 typst c main.typ --pdf-standard a-3b
 ```

-The following is the canonical example of how the template can be structured:
+The following excerpt is the canonical example of how the template can be structured:

 ```typ
 #import "@preview/unimi-thesis:1.0.0": *